chris-wood/draft-arc/draft-yun-cfrg-arc.md

 ARC uses the MACGGM algebraic MAC as its underlying primitive, as detailed in {{KVAC}} and {{REVISITING_KVAC}}.
 This offers the benefit of having a lower credential size than MACDDH, which is an alternative algebraic MAC detailed in {{KVAC}}.

 The BBS anonymous credential scheme, as detailed in {{BBS}} and its variants, is efficient and publicly verifiable, but requires pairings for verification.
-This is problematic for adoption because pairings are complex to implement securely, and aren't supported as widely in software and hardware as non-pairing elliptic curves.
+This is problematic for adoption because pairings are not supported as widely in software and hardware as non-pairing elliptic curves.

 It is possible to construct a keyed-verification variant of BBS which doesn't use pairings, as discussed in {{BBDT17}} and {{REVISITING_KVAC}}.
 However these keyed-verification BBS variants require more analysis, proofs of security properties, and review to be considered mature enough for standardization.